 Japanese Lessons – Online Japanese Language Lessons

-- : One of the most well-known free online Japanese lessons that offers up to date, interesting and insightful Japanese learning resources, such as audios, podcasts, videos, and apps.
+- : One of the most well-known free online Japanese lessons that offer up to date, interesting and insightful Japanese learning resources, such as audios, podcasts, videos, and apps.
 There are lessons for either beginners or advanced learners.
-You can also discuss anything about Japanese language with other learners through its live lessons!
+You can also discuss anything about the Japanese language with other learners through its life lessons!
 Learning tools for JLPT are available as well.

-- : This website focuses on learning the Japanese grammar.
-Bunpro encourages learners to internalize Japanese grammar by producing your own outputs with instant feedbacks.
-They adopt a system called intuitive spaced repetition system (SRS) that increases the learner’s learning efficiency.
+- : This website focuses on learning Japanese grammar.
+Bunpro encourages learners to internalize Japanese grammar by producing their outputs with instant feedback.
+They adopt a system called an intuitive spaced repetition system (SRS) that increases the learner’s learning efficiency.
 There is also a community where you can get help, advice and learning resources from other users.

 - : a website created by Tofugu, a team that operates a Japanese language and culture blog for English speakers, for learning Japanese vocabulary and kanji.
-By using Wanikani, you are able to learn the meaning and read joyo kanji as well as up to 5000 vocabularies.
+By using Wanikani, you can learn the meaning and read joyo kanji as well as up to 5000 vocabularies.
 It’s perfect for self-learners since they use radicals and mnemonics as learning methods.

-- : if you want to learn Japanese grammar in a more rational and intuitive way, this website is made out for you.
+- : if you want to learn Japanese grammar more rationally and intuitively, this website is made out for you.
 The lessons are designed to help learners build a solid foundation in Japanese grammar by learning and thinking from the Japanese point of view.
-Thus, learners are able to construct natural phrases and sentences in Japanese.
+Thus, learners can construct natural phrases and sentences in Japanese.
 For those who want to strengthen their Japanese language fundamentals, this website is highly recommended.

 - : a free language learning website/app.
 Set a daily goal in the very beginning and stick to it.
 There are options of 5, 10, 15, 20 minutes per day.
 You get to start from the beginner level or take a quick placement test to know which level to start from.